rschristian/preact-github-calendar/README.md

 Type: `['<color>', '<color>', '<color>', '<color>', '<color>']`<br/>
 Default: `['#ebedf0', '#9be9a8', '#40c463', '#30a14e', '#216e39']`

 Changes the color spread in the calendar.
 The first item in the array replaces the color for least commits, and the last item replaces the color for most commits.
-Like `labelColor`, keywords, RGB(A) and HSL(A) values are all supported as valid colors.
+Like the `labelColor` option, keywords, RGB(A) and HSL(A) values are all supported as valid colors.
 Default is GitHub's color scheme.

 ### labelFontSize

 Type: `number`<br/>
 Default: `14`

 Changes the font size of the month and days of the week labels.
-Takes any number.

 ### showTooltip